 Employees may accrue up to forty-eight (48) hours of sick time.
 When an employee has accrued 48 hours of sick leave, the employee will cease accruing additional sick leave until the employee's sick leave balance falls below 48 hours, at which time the employee will begin accruing sick leave again.
-In the event that the employee had more than 48 hours of sick leave on the date that this Policy took effect, the employee's leave shall be capped at their then-current level and the employee shall not begin accruing more leave until their hours fall below 48 hours.

 There is no retroactive grant of sick compensation for the period of time the accrued sick compensation was at the cap.
 Sick leave does not accrue during an unpaid leave.